riboseinc/jekyll-theme-open-project/README.md

 Project sites and hub site can have a blog.

+In case of the hub, blog index will show combined timeline from hub blog and projects’ blogs.

 #### Index

 Create blog index page as _pages/blog.html, with nothing but frontmatter.